daniel-furman/daniel-furman.github.io/content/_index.md

 ## Publications

-1. DR Furman and DL Goldsby, The rheological behavior of firn: Experimental observations of grain size sensitivity and its application to ice sheet deformation, *PennScience*, 19(2), 2021.
+1. DR Furman and DL Goldsby, The rheological behavior of firn: Experimental observations of grain size sensitivity and its application to ice sheet deformation, *Penn Science*, 19(2), 2021.

 ## Conference Proceedings